sbrzt/sirius/data_model/development/05/formal-competency-questions.md

 ***

 ## CQ_4.2
-What are the contributing values assigned to an asset, and what is their associated score, dimension, aspect, note, documentation, and time interval?
+Return the assets that are part of the `house` asset and the contributing values assigned to them, along with their score, dimension, aspect, note, documentation, and time interval.

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/04/schema/>